 - The Camperdown program

-At Eastside we use the Lidcombe Program, Westmead Program and Oakville Program to treat children’s stuttering.
+At Eastside Speech, our speech pathologists use the Lidcombe Program, Westmead Program and Oakville Program to treat children’s stuttering.
 All of our therapists are trained and experienced in these programs.

 Our speech language pathologists use the Camperdown Program in our treatment of adult stuttering.